braille keyboard prototype

 1chording keyboards: A keyboard that uses a set of keys, pressed in combination (a chord), to enter characters or commands.

-Clay · Rhino 3D · 3D Printer · Eagle CAD · Other Mill CNC · Soldering Tools · Arduino IDE
+Clay · Rhino 3D · 3D Printer · Eagle CAD · Other Mill CNC · Soldering Tools · Arduino

 Louis took root from a simple Arduino project.
 This initial implementation prototype sparked the desire to give form to the simple circuitry and to craft a functioning keyboard that can interface with a laptop, tablet, or smartphone.
 From its simple beginnings to its completed state, Louis is a true exploration of iterative prototyping.